grisp/rebar3_grisp/README.md

 rebar3 grisp deploy -n mygrispproject -v 0.1.0
 ```

 Above command will try to download a crosscompiled OTP version from our CDN and unpack it.
 In many usecases this will be enough.
-If you want to add own port drivers in C you will have to build your own toolchain and OTP, see below.
+If you want to add own port drivers or NIFs in C you will have to build your own toolchain and OTP, see below.

 Run `rebar3 help grisp deploy` for information on all arguments.